Graph rewriting with polarized cloning: Introduction

-In the SPO approach \cite{Rao84,Kennaway87,Lowe93,EhrigHKLRWC97}, a rule is a \emph{partial} graph morphism $L \to R$.
-When a (total) graph morphism $m : L \rightarrow G$ exists, $G$ rewrites into $H$ ($G \stackrel{\mbox{ {spo}}}{\Longrightarrow} H$) if and only if the square in the diagram above for a SPO step is a pushout.
+In the SPO approach \cite{Rao84,Kennaway87,Lowe93,EhrigHKLRWC97}, a rule $\rho$ is a \emph{partial} graph morphism $\rho = L \to R$ and a matching is a total morphism $m : L \rightarrow G$.
+A graph $G$ rewrites into a graph $H$ using rule $\rho$ and matching $m$ if and only if there exist graph morphisms $h$, $r_1$ such that the square in the diagram (B) above is a pushout.
 This approach is appropriate to specify deletion of nodes thanks to partial morphisms.
 Deletion of a node causes automatically the deletion of all its incident edges.

-In this paper we are interested in graph transformation with an additional feature, namely \emph{cloning} of nodes.
-Informally, by cloning a node, say $n$, we mean making zero, one or more copies of the node $n$ ; each copy can be made either with all incident edges of the cloned node $n$, with only its outgoing edges, with only its incoming edges, or making a clone of $n$ without any of its incident edges.
+In this paper we are interested in graph transformation with a particular focus on node \emph{cloning}.
+Informally, by cloning a node $n$, we mean making zero, one or more copies of $n$ with ``some'' of its incident edges.
+Roughly speaking, each copy of $n$ can be made either with all the incident edges of $n$, with only its outgoing edges, with only its incoming edges, or without any of its incident edges.

-Cloning a substructure is very common in the setting of term rewriting systems.
+Cloning a term is very common in the setting of term rewriting systems.
 Consider the rule $f(x) \rightarrow g(x,x)$.
 This rule copies twice the instance of $x$ when applied over first-order terms.
-In the area of graph transformation, the considered rule can be intuitively written as $f(x) \rightarrow g(p: x, p)$ where $x$ is not copied twice but shared (see e.g., \cite{Plu98a,EcJ98a07}).
-If this kind of sharing, which is one of the main features of graph transformation, can be of great interest in several areas such as efficient implementations of declarative programming languages \cite{PlE93}, cloning of substructures is another important feature which may ease graph transformation in many real-life applications.
-Unfortunately, this feature has not attracted yet the attention it deserves.
+In the area of graph transformation, the considered rule can be intuitively written (following the algorithmic approach) as $f(x) \rightarrow g(p: x, p)$ where $x$ is not cloned twice but shared \cite{Plu98a,EcJ98a07}.
+If this kind of sharing, which is one of the main features of graph transformation, can be of great interest in several areas such as efficient implementations of declarative programming languages \cite{PlE93}, cloning of nodes is another important feature which may ease graph transformation in many real-life applications.

+The classical DPO and SPO approaches of graph transformation are clearly not well suited to perform cloning of nodes.
+As far as we are aware of, there are two algebraic attempts to deal with cloning: the sesqui-pushout approach (SqPO) \cite{CorradiniHHK06} and the heterogeneous pushout approach (HPO) \cite{DuvalEP09}.
+They can be illustrated as follows: